v6d-io/v6d/README.rst

    data with complex structures (e.g., distributed graphs) with minimal extra development cost, while eliminating transformation costs.

-As depicted in the right side of the above figure, we demonstrate how to integrate vineyard to address the task in a big data context.
+As depicted on the right side of the above figure, we demonstrate how to integrate vineyard to address the task in a big data context.

 First, we utilize `Mars`_ (a tensor-based unified framework for large-scale data